One of the quickest and easiest ways to set up an application with high availability and improve performance is to implement the load balancer (LB).

 Gobetween is a minimalistic yet powerful high-performance L4 TCP, TLS & UDP-based load balancer.

 It works on multiple platforms like Windows, Linux, Docker, Darwin and if interested you can build from source code.
 Balancing is done based on the following algorithms you choose in the configuration.

 - Least bandwidth

 - Least connection

-If you are looking for modern L4 balancing solution with auto-discovery for the dynamic environment, then Gobetween seems promising.
-Give a try to see how it goes.
+If you are looking for a modern L4 balancing solution with auto-discovery for the dynamic environment, then Go-between seems promising.
+Give it a try to see how it goes.

-I hope above listed open source load balancer software helps you to choose one for your application.
-They are all FREE, so best ways to find what works is by trying them.
+I hope the above-listed open-source load balancer software helps you to choose one for your application.
+They are all FREE, so the best way to find what works is by trying them.

 If you are looking to learn new skills then try Udemy, where thousands of video courses are available.